 Cape Martin Peninsula

-While there, you can also choose to walk Sentier du Corbusier, which is a pleasant, about 5km long scenic walk from Pointe du Cap-Martin to Monaco frontier (or vice versa).
+If you’re looking for a bit more active thing to do in Roquebrune-Cap-Martin you can also walk Sentier du Corbusier.
+It’s a pleasant, about 5km long scenic walk from Pointe du Cap-Martin to Monaco frontier (or vice versa).
 The area might not be as fabulous as Saint Jean Cap Ferrat or as Cap d’Antibes but it’s still worth a visit!
 To go back you can choose either to take a bus or walk the same route.

 Roquebrune-Cap-Martin Tourist Office is located on the coast, in the newest part of the town.
 You’ll find it on Avenida Aristide Briand, close to the train station.